Revou-FSSE-Jun25/milestone-3-ingenioust91/README.md

 ### 5. **Admin**
 - Admin homepage, serving as the entry point for the admin panel.
+- There's authentification before enter this page.
+User should log in with registered email and password.

 ### 6. **InputPage**
 - To input and manage product data.